Economic Models: Aggregate Supply and Aggregate Demand

 Expectations of Future Income, Prices, and Inflation

 Expecting a higher future income, business people will increase investments and consumers will spend more and save less.
-Expectations of a lower future income will have the opposite effect, causing businesses to decrease investments and for consumers to save more by spending less.
+Expectations of a lower future income will have the opposite effect, causing businesses to decrease investments and consumers to save more by spending less.

 Government Policies